Graduate Program: MS in Applied Economics

 - Calculus and matrix algebra,

-The MS program in Applied Economics is a one-and-one-half to two year program combining two semesters of course work and the preparation and defense of a master’s thesis.
+The M.S. program in Applied Economics is an 18-month to two-year program combining two semesters of course work and the preparation and defense of a master’s thesis.

-- Course work: During the first year in the program, MS in Applied Economics students take a rigorous
+- Course work: During the first year in the Applied Economics program, students take a rigorous

 set of courses in microeconomic theory, macroeconomic theory, and econometrics.
 Students